What happens when we die? Is there a way to know? In this post we are fact-checking phrases about salvation and the afterlife:

 It could be that the person making this statement is not talking at all about salvation and eternal family, but simply about the biblical teaching that all humans are created in the image of God.
 That is found Genesis 1:26, when God says, “Let us make man in our image and in our likeness.”

 In that sense all humans everywhere are created by God, made in his image, and therefore have equal value.
 So there is a real way, and this is not just symbolic, in which we Christians can say that all humans are God’s children.
 In God’s eyes we are all equally precious and valuable.
 Even ISIS fighters, even child rapists, even your jerk neighbor, arrogant coworker, difficult family member or bully classmate.
-Even the person across the your church sanctuary that you have a hard time with.
+Even the person sitting on the other side of your church’s worship space that you have a hard time with.
 All are equals in God’s view.

 But there is a Christian understanding of the family of God that is unique to Christian theology.
 Jesus and his followers taught that there is a family of God that not everyone is a part of.